 When planning upgrades to your network, remember the old adage: One person’s trash is another one’s treasure.
 Don’t miss out on an opportunity to pad the IT budget by assuming that your equipment is obsolete.
 Even if your business has outgrown its old networking equipment, there’s a good chance that it still has resale value.
 Today we offer a few tips for getting your old equipment ready to sell.

 Our biggest piece of advice to customers is: the sooner you sell, the better.
 The longer you wait to sell or trade your equipment, the more you risk losing value.
 It’s easy to let old equipment sit around in the closet or a remote corner of the data center, where it’s out of sight, out of mind, and collecting dust.
-That old equipment could be turned into cash or be traded for an upgrade, so maximize its value and resell as soon as possible.
+A better idea?
+Figure out when to upgrade.
+That old equipment could be turned into cash or traded for newer gear, so maximize its value and resell as soon as possible.
 Here are the major steps to decommissioning your old hardware:

 Backup and remove old data: We know we’re stating the obvious, but we’d be remiss if we didn’t include a reminder to backup any data that you still need before doing anything else.
 This includes anything that you use in current operations, as well as data stores you might need for future audits, etc.